AdobeDocs/commerce-learn.en/help/merchant/introduction/5-1-storefront-experience.md

 ---
-title: [!DNL Commerce] for business users - Storefront
+title: "[!DNL Commerce] for business users - Storefront"
 description: Learn about the customer experience on the storefront, including account creation, wish lists, and adding wish list items to the cart
 topic: Commerce
 kt: 5778